dart-lang/site-www/src/_guides/language/analysis-options.md

 ```

 {{site.alert.info}}
-  The `strict-inference` mode identifies many conditions
+  The `strict-inference` mode can identify many situations
   which result in an inference failure.

   See [Conditions for strict inference failure][]
-  for an extensive set of examples highlighting inference failures.
+  for an exhaustive list of inference failure conditions.
 {{site.alert.end}}

 [Conditions for strict inference failure]: https://github.com/dart-lang/language/blob/master/resources/type-system/strict-inference.md#conditions-for-strict-inference-failure